jamescooke/blog/content/1708-aaa-extract-arrange.rst

 Duplication in this section happens when tests share common setup code - this post deals with this situation.

+There are two routes I've found that result in duplication in different Arrange blocks.
+I've given them my own names: "Complicated setup" and "Test duplication" - if you know a more common name for these scenarios, then please share.

+* Complicated setup happens as a test suite grows and the complexity of the tests "on the outside" of the code increases.
+Tests will often need to combine a number of objects in increasingly complex states to build the SUT.

 Act
 ...